nbusseneau/hephaistos/README.md

 Choice:
 ```

 Type `1` to pick the patch option.
-Hephaistos will again prompt you for your resolution, and then patch Hades:
+Hephaistos will again prompt you for your resolution and HUD preferences, and then patch Hades:

 ```
-INFO:hephaistos:Computed patch viewport (2592, 1080) using scaling hor+ from resolution (3840, 1600)
+INFO:hephaistos:Using '--scaling=hor+': computed patch viewport (2592, 1080) from resolution (3840, 1600)
-INFO:hephaistos:Patched 'x64\EngineWin64s.dll'
+INFO:hephaistos:Using '--hud=expand': HUD will be expanded horizontally INFO:hephaistos:Patched 'x64\EngineWin64s.dll'
 ...
 INFO:hephaistos:Installed Lua mod to 'Content\Mods\Hephaistos'